WangET2/EyeSpy/README.md

    Given that the images being processed are single-channel, we assume that variance in *f(x,y)* is caused by variation in fluorescence.

-4) Each value in the two-dimensional matrix is transformed by
+4) Each value in the two-dimensional matrix is normalized by

    ![image](https://github.com/user-attachments/assets/cdcecb8b-815c-426f-8157-15062de18dc0)